apache/incubator-kie-kogito-operator/README.md

 Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)

-# Contributing to the Kogito Operator

-Thank you for your interest in contributing to this project!

-Any kind of contribution is welcome: code, design ideas, bug reporting, or documentation (including this page).

-## Trying the Kogito Operator
+# Trying the Kogito Operator

 You can quickly install the operator in your local cluster by executing the following command: